Ludlow Institute

 Why It Matters

-Each discovery—whether exposing unencrypted data flows, uncovering firmware backdoors, or verifying the effectiveness of privacy tools—empowers people to reclaim control of their digital lives.
-By supporting or participating in our grants program, you help uncover hidden surveillance, strengthen privacy solutions, and transform how technology is designed and used.
+Each discovery, whether exposing insecure data flows, identifying overlooked firmware behaviors, or verifying the claims of privacy tools, helps people take back control of their digital lives.
+By supporting or participating in our grants program, you help uncover hidden surveillance, strengthen protective technologies, and shift how everyday systems are built and understood.

 Get Involved